aces/Loris/modules/redcap/README.md

 ### LORIS Instrument State

-be To importable, LORIS version of REDCap instrument must:
+To be importable, the LORIS version of a REDCap instrument must:
 - have a associated instrument file.
 - have a database definition i.e. in test_names, session, test_battery tables.
 - have a started visit, with a populated battery.
-- have a visit that correspond to REDCap event name.
+- have a visit that corresponds to a REDCap event name.